Frequently Asked Questions

 Yes.
-Reading this web site information and attending an overview will greatly increase your chances of being accepted into the program.
+Reading the information on this website and attending in person or viewing our online overview session will greatly increase your chances of being accepted into the program.
 It will also better prepare you for your work in the program.
 Sessions are offered throughout the year, with more offered during spring term.
-Additional group and individual advising will also be scheduled through ChemekNet.
-Applications from students not attending overviews will be set aside until other applications are considered.

-When do I need to decide if I want to earn the Graphic Design/Interactive Media degree, or the Multimedia Arts degree?
+When do I need to decide if I want to earn the Graphic Design degree or the Multimedia Arts degree?

 You must select which degree you want to earn when you apply for the program.
 This is because the two degree tracks are very different, and it is difficult (but not impossible) to switch between the two.
 There are also a limited number of spots in each degree track, and the application process is used to fill those spots.

 Can I switch degree tracks after I am accepted into the program?

 It is possible to switch degree tracks, but you would need to declare your intention to do so to the Program Chair before the application period opens in the spring.
 You would join the incoming first-year cohort in the fall, and take the required first-year classes for your new degree that you have not yet taken.
 Such a switch would most definitely result in a full two additional years in the program.

 If I am accepted into the program and my financial aid does not come through, do I need to reapply the following year?

 The program admissions policy and contents change frequently to reflect current industry standards and practices as well as program needs.
 So while we will hold your application for up to one year, it is up to you to contact the program chair to update and reactivate your application.
 Your program status will change from pre-VC to VC on enrollment in program courses.

 If I am on the waiting list, how likely am I to get into the program?